duneanalytics/docs/docs/query/Old-Query-Engines/index.md

 If you are using SparkSQL or PostgreSQL, you will need to migrate your queries to DuneSQL by **15/07/2023**.

 To migrate your queries from SparkSQL or PostgreSQL to DuneSQL, you can use the [DuneSQL migration tool](migration-tool.md).
 This tool will automatically convert your queries to DuneSQL.
-The Tool is based on GPT4 and still under active development, we will share updates as we make progress.

 You can read about the Syntax differences between the engines in the respective sections of SparkSQL and PostgreSQL.

 <div class="cards grid" markdown>